|

 know, the stuff Ann Coulter does.)

-Yes, every serial killer was
+Yes, every serial

 transforming the pain of a

-shitty childhood into the belief that he was superhuman—but
+shitty childhood into the belief that he was superhuman — but

 so was every great